Agriculture

 Biological Measures

 Organic Manures: Using organic manure like cow dung and green manure in agricultural fields improves the overall moisture of the soil.
-It also increases the infiltration and permeability in the soil.
+It also increases infiltration and permeability in the soil.

 Mechanical Measures

-Government Initiatives to Reduce Soil Erosion
+What are the Government Initiatives to Reduce Soil Erosion?

-Paramparagat Krishi Vikas Yojana (PKVY): As an extended component of the Soil Health Management (SHM) under the National Mission on Sustainable Agriculture (NMSA), the PKVY plays a crucial role in promoting and supporting organic farming.
+Paramparagat Krishi Vikas Yojana (PKVY): As an extended component of Soil Health Management (SHM) under the National Mission on Sustainable Agriculture (NMSA), the PKVY plays a crucial role in promoting and supporting organic farming.
 Its primary objective is to enhance soil health through the adoption of organic farming practices.

 Frequently Asked Questions On Soil Erosion in India: Causes, Effects and Prevention